googlemaps-samples/js-3d-storytelling/README.md

 ### Camera

 The camera object in the story and chapter properties.
 The location, where the camera is positioned in the 3D space is configured in the `position` object.
-The heading, where the camera is looking from the position, is set via `heading`, `pitch` and `roll`.
+The orientation, what the camera is looking at, is set via `heading`, `pitch` and `roll`.

 ### Cesium / Globe